elastisys/compliantkubernetes/docs/user-guide/safeguards/enforce-no-root.md

     - A.12.6.1 Management of Technical Vulnerabilities
     - A.14.2.5 Secure System Engineering Principles

+!!!important

+    This safeguard is enabled by default and will deny violations.
+As a result, resources that violate this policy will not be created.

 Many container runtimes and operating system vulnerabilities need code running as root to become a threat.
 To minimize this risk, application should only run as root when strictly necessary.

 Unfortunately, many Dockerfiles -- and container base images -- today are shipped running as root by default.
 This makes it easy to slip code running as root into production, exposing data to unnecessary risks.